psas/electric-feed-system-prototype/Docs/Presentations/Slides/Outline.md

 - [x] The problem: getting rockets to go higher (the rocket equation)
 - [x] normally solid fuel, and problems with liquid fuel solutions
 - [x] electric motor pump a good solution (battery energy density, etc)
+- [ ] show piglet.. this is how we do it

 ---